-- Expansion of telehealth in other areas: while in the past telehealth was mostly used in traditional treatments, now there has been an expansion of telehealth into new areas, such as behavioral therapy and mental health services.
+- Expansion of telehealth in other areas: while in the past telehealth was mostly used in traditional treatments, now there has been an expansion of opportunities with telehealth into new areas, such as behavioral therapy and mental health services.

 2. Adoption rates and acceptance among patients and healthcare providers

 In recent years, the adoption rates and acceptance of telehealth among both patients and healthcare providers have also increased in recent years.

 In a 2021 Telehealth Survey Report by AMA (American Medical Association), 85% of respondents have reported having used telehealth in the past year, and the majority of healthcare providers are now providing telehealth services.